openshift-labs/learn-katacoda/intro-openshift/getting-started/4scaling.md

 ![Scaling using arrows](../../assets/intro-openshift/getting-started/4scaling-arrows.png)

 To verify that we changed the number of replicas, click the pods number in the circle next to the arrows.
-You should see list with your pods like
+You should see a list with your pods similar to the following:

 ![List of pods](../../assets/intro-openshift/getting-started/4scaling-pods.png)